Source to sea litter survey

 Wet wipes

 Many wet wipes contain plastic fibres which break down into microplastics and become harmful to marine animals.
-We’re calling for UK governments to ban single use plastic wipes.
+We’ve been calling for UK governments to ban single use plastic wipes and thanks to our campaigning, this ban will come into force across the UK by the end of 2027.

 Balloons